thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: Dr. Thapa's Interview
     text: |
-      Want to learn more about University of Lynchburg, watch this video.
+      Want to learn more about University of Lynchburg?
+Watch this video.
     actions: []
     media:
       title: Title of the video